davidkanaa/voting-service-proto/README.md

 # voting-service-proto
-The aim of the project is to build a voting service prototype that allows multiple clients to vote simultaneously within a predetermined time interval.
+A prototype a simple voting service prototype that allows multiple clients to connect concurrently (handled wth multithreading)  and vote within a predetermined time interval.